GajenderChaudhary/CCI_prompt_engineering_project/README.md

 Each page of the document further adds a page identifier to the unique ID in the output.
 For example, if a document has 3 pages.
 Each page would have the following Unique ID -
 2014_7_11_1_1.png,  2014_7_11_1_2.png,  2014_7_11_1_3.png

-The page number at the end helps in reassembling the text file together at the end of this process in the sequence of the original PDF file.
+The page number at the end helps in merging of the text files for each page as per the sequence of the original PDF file.

-In the render method of image generation of the pypdfium2 library, the scale is kept at 4 i.e., 288 dpi resolution.
-This value results in high resolution image with not much bigger file size to serve the text extraction purpose.
+To generate a high pixel image, the scale is kept at 4 i.e., 288 dpi resolution in the render method of the pypdfium2 library.
+This is an optimized value that results in sufficient high-resolution images and not large file sizes helping in avoiding the lag and bloat during the text extraction process.

 #### 1.3.2.
 Extract text from the generated image